How to Choose a Generator for Your Home

 So, what is the best temperature to set a thermostat in winter to save money while also keeping your family warm, happy, and healthy?
 Let’s find out!

-For most households, this represents a comfortable temperature that balances warmth and energy savings—especially in homes with additional heating system features to help with cost management (more on that a little later!).
+According to the Department of Energy, the ideal thermostat setting for winter is around 68°F to 70°F. For most households, this represents a comfortable temperature that balances warmth and energy savings—especially in homes with additional heating system features to help with cost management (more on that a little later!).

-While this is a good guideline, there’s not one definitive set-and-forget temperature to set because your needs will vary throughout the day.
-For example, there’s no point in burning fuel or wasting electricity to maintain a 70°F interior temperature when there’s nobody in the house to feel the benefit.
+Alternatively, there’s no point in burning fuel or wasting electricity to maintain a 70°F interior temperature when there’s nobody in the house to feel the benefit.
 So, when your family is out, the best temperature for a thermostat in winter is lower, typically somewhere between 60°F and 65°F.

 Setting a lower temperature at night helps save energy and reduce your heating bill without compromising warmth.
 So, what’s the best temperature for a heater in winter at night?
 Just a few degrees lower than daytime is usually fine—aim for temperature settings similar to what you’d use through the day when there’s nobody home.